-You task today is to plan a route whereby you depart in accordance with VFR in VMC and at some stage transition to IFR for the en route stage of the flight.
-It is assumed that the en route phase will be flown in controlled airspace in IMC.
+You task today is to plan a route whereby you depart in accordance with VFR in VMC and at some stage transition to IFR for the en-route phase of the flight.
+It is assumed that the en-route phase will be flown in controlled airspace and in IMC.

-Your route today is: VFR departure to the following point where you will transition to IFR and route from to to to At some point I will initiate a scenario which will lead you to divert towards another aerodrome or to a point where you could continue the flight in VMC.
-(ME aeroplane: there will a simulated engine failure at some point during the IFR en route phase of flight (brief if the subsequent flight will be on one or two engines and that you will manage the engine settings during transit and when all engine flight will be restored).
-You may use approved GPS equipment with a current database throughout the flight although I may disable it at certain stages of the flight, for example if I require to tracking or positioning using ground based (VOR/NDB) navigation aids.
+Your route today is: VFR departure to the following point where you will transition to IFR and route from to to .
+At some point I will initiate a scenario which will lead you to divert towards another aerodrome or to a point where you could continue the flight in VMC.
+[ME aeroplanes: There will be a simulated engine failure at some point during the IFR en route phase of the flight.
+The examiner should also brief what he is expecting in relation to touch drills, management of the failed engine and when and how the failed engine will be restored.]
+You may use approved GPS equipment with a current database throughout the flight although I may disable it at certain stages of the flight, for example if I require to tracking or positioning using ground based (VOR/NDB/DME) navigation aids.
 You may use the autopilot (if fitted) when I indicate but only in ROLL or HDG and ALT or VS mode once established in the cruise and subsequently during descent until I indicate otherwise.
 The flight will terminate with a visual approach to land at (normally the point of departure).

 (N.B. there is no requirement for an asymmetric approach.)

-(N.B. there is no requirement for an asymmetric approach.)
-Costion 2.
-Drief when Costion 2 will be flown (i.e. at the and of the flight or degine transit).
-Degine Section 2: Brief when Section 2 will be flown (i.e. at the end of the flight or during transit).
+Section 2: Brief when Section 2 will be flown (i.e. at the end of the flight or during transit).
 During Section 2 I will be responsible for sortie management, ATC liaison, navigation and of course lookout but you will be responsible for any other necessary airmanship checks.
-Then - give a detailed briefing for your full panel stalling, recovery from a steep turn and from a spiral as well as the limited panel exercises including turns, climb and descent and unusual attitudes requirements. , The whole flight is to be carried out in a safe, practical and expeditious manner.
+Then - give a detailed briefing for your full panel stalling, recovery from a steep turn and from a spiral as well as the limited panel exercises including turns, climb and descent and unusual attitudes requirements.

+The whole flight is to be carried out in a safe, practical and expeditious manner.
 I will only intervene during the flight if the safety of the aircraft is in doubt.